wengwenchao123/SubGraph-Learning/DDGCRN-main/README.md

 This is a PyTorch implementation of Decomposition Dynamic Graph Conolutional Recurrent Network for Traffic Forecasting.

-We have embedded STSGL into DDGCRN.
+We have embedded SGL into DDGCRN.
 Please follow the relevant guidelines to run the code.